c3g/web-app-template/README.md

 1. Install the app in the /app folder

-Install you app in the /app folder, it will make it easier to find our way around if debugging is needed.
+Install your apps in the /app folder, it will make it easier to find our way around if debugging is needed.

 2. DB
-If you need a database for the app, make sure that it is compatible with postgress, it is the only supported DB for now.
+If you need a database for the app, make sure that it is compatible with postgres, it is the only supported DB for now.

-Make sure that the app is able to read the username and the password, the location and name of the database from environement variabled and/or from a podman secret.
+Make sure that the app is able to read the username and the password, the location and name of the database from environment variables or from a podman secret.

 Something in a single var like `MY_APP_DATABASE_URI`
 ```bash